igneshiusstany/ui-test-framework-playwright/README.md

     Current configuration is set to open the report after every run.
 Flag can be turned off to not open the report every time by setting "open: 'never'" in reporter setting of playwright.config.js

 * Note:
- * - A 1-second delay is added between interactions intentionally to avoid a crash observed when the form is filled too quickly (likely due to frontend instability).
+ * - A Wait for page load to complete and then 1-second delay is added between interactions intentionally to avoid a crash observed when the form is filled too quickly (likely due to frontend instability).
  * - This workaround simulates a more natural user input pace, avoiding the crash while maintaining flow.
+ * - Added a cookie pop up handler which continuously monitors for cookie popups and handles them.